emcdo411/the-pro-power-discovery/legal/SOW.md

 # 15. Entire Agreement

-This SOW, together with any executed mutual NDA, constitutes the entire agreement between the parties with respect to this engagement and supersedes all prior discussions, representations, proposals, or communications.
+This SOW and any executed NDA constitute the full agreement between parties and supersede all prior discussions and proposals.

-Amendments must be in writing and signed by authorized representatives of both parties.
+Amendments must be written and signed by both parties.

 ---

 # 16. Acceptance

-By signing below, both parties agree to the terms of this Statement of Work and authorize the engagement to proceed upon receipt and clearance of the $6,000 mobilization fee.
+By signing below, both parties agree to the terms of this Statement of Work and authorize the engagement to proceed upon receipt and clearance of the mobilization fee.

 ---